 Patrolman James A. Alfano, Jr., Star #4707, aged 30 years, was an 8 year, 4 month, 28 day veteran of the Chicago Police Department, assigned to the Bureau of Inspectional Services - Intelligence Division: Unit 135 - Gang Intelligence Section.

-On August 13, 1970, Officer James Alfano, Jr., was in an unmarked squad car with his partners, Patrolmen Richard Crowley, the driver and Thomas Donahue, front passenger.
+On August 13, 1970, at 11:30 p.m., Officer James Alfano, Jr., was on duty sitting in the rear seat of unmarked squad car #3472 with his partners, Patrolmen Richard Crowley, the driver and Thomas Donahue, front passenger.
 The officers were driving in the area of 67th Street and Blackstone Avenue when they noticed the lights were out and the streets were dark.
-As they drove through an alley behind the Southmoor Hotel located at 6646 South Stony Island Avenue, the former Black P Stone Nation Headquarters until July, 1970, they encountered a blockade in the middle of the alley.
-Officer Crowley reversed the vehicle and drove into the east-west leg of the alley where he encountered a second blockade.
-As the officer tried to push the blockade aside with the car, shots rang out.
-A bullet pierced through the trunk striking Officer Alfano in the liver.
+As they drove North through an alley behind the Southmoor Hotel located at 6646 South Stony Island Avenue.
+The hotel was the former Black P Stone Nation Headquarters until July, 1970.
+The officers encountered a blockade in the middle of the alley, a large pile of trash.
+Officer Crowley reversed the vehicle and then turned left into an alley between 66th Place and 67th Street and proceeded West crossing Blackstone Avenue.
+In the middle of the alley at approximately 1501 East they encountered a second blockade, a couch.
+As Officer Crowley tried to push the couch aside with the car, six to eight shots rang out.
+A bullet pierced the lower right rear of the trunk striking Officer Alfano on his left lower back, passing through his liver and exiting through the abdomen.
 He was rushed to Billings Hospital where he underwent numerous surgeries.
 Over 250 people donated blood in search of Alfano’s rare blood type of AB-positive.
-Officer Alfano survived for over 70 hours, succumbing to his injuries three days later on August 16, 1970.
+Officer Alfano survived for over 70 hours, succumbing to his injuries at 10:05 p.m. on August 16, 1970.

 Officer Alfano was waked at Blake-Lamb Funeral Home located at 4727 West 103rd Street, Oak Lawn, Illinois, his funeral mass was held at St. Gerald Church located at 9310 South 55th Court, Oak Lawn, Illinois and he was laid to rest on August 20, 1970 in St. Mary Catholic Cemetery, 3801 West 87th Street, Evergreen Park, Illinois.